Aubry77/module-4-lesson-1-/README.md

 Python Modules and Data Handling Assignments

 Overview
 This project consists of two tasks that demonstrate the use of Python modules, both built-in and custom, and the application of data handling techniques using Python's data structures and error handling.

-Task 1: Your Mood Today
+TASK 1: YOUR MOOD TODAY

 Description

 Create a Python program using a custom module that asks the user how they are feeling today and responds with a custom message based on the mood entered.

 Files
+mood_responses.py:
-mood_responses.py: Contains the mood_response function that returns a custom message based on the user's mood.
+Contains the mood_response function that returns a custom message based on the user's mood.

 main.py: The main script that interacts with the user and calls the mood_response function.

 Usage
 Clone the repository to your local machine.